by-lynn-priestley/consolidation-unit-2021spring/ASSETS.md

               title: "coffee in white ceramic mug near teaspoon photo – Free Spoon Image on Unsplash" (title taken from HTML head)
               user: Hans Vivek

-6. Teeth Holding Pill Image Option - USED IN VERSION 2 OF PROJECT
+6. Teeth Holding Pill Image Option - USED IN v1.5 OF PROJECT (seen in the "spoonies bite back" screenshots)

 (Annotations) One direction to go with combined pill-spoon image (for a tone to kick back at the disability-weakness stereotype)